Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Chlorphenamine Maleate

 - Which human medications contain chlorphenamine maleate and are dangerous for my pet?

-Chlorphenamine maleate is found in many over-the-counter cold and allergyAn allergy is an overreaction of the immune system to a normally harmless substance, the allergen.
-The reaction can include symptoms such as skin rash, itching, sneezing, respiratory distress, or in severe cases, anaphylactic shock. medications, including Grippostad, Wick MediNait, and various antihistamine preparations.
-All these products can lead to poisoning in pets and should not be administered without veterinary instruction. - How quickly do poisoning symptoms appear after ingesting chlorphenamine maleate?
+Chlorphenamine maleate is contained in many over-the-counter cold and allergyAn allergy is an overreaction of the immune system to a normally harmless substance, the allergen.
+The reaction can include symptoms such as skin rash, itching, sneezing, respiratory distress, or in severe cases, anaphylactic shock. remedies, including Grippostad, Wick MediNait, and various antihistamine preparations.
+All of these products can lead to poisoning in pets and should not be administered without veterinary instruction. - How quickly do poisoning symptoms appear after ingesting chlorphenamine maleate?

 The first symptoms can appear as early as 1–2 hours, typically the full poisoning picture develops within 10 hours of ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
 In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems.. - Is my cat more sensitive to chlorphenamine maleate than my dog?